BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Frameworks/mod-configuration-menu.md

 > • ***Localization support***: MCM supports localizing mod settings, allowing you to optionally provide translations for different languages.
 {.is-success}

-On top of it all, if you currently offer multiple mod versions with different code to avoid dealing with the complexities of providing settings, you can simplify this by using a single version with MCM to introduce settings.
+On top of it all, if you currently offer multiple mod versions with different code to avoid dealing with the complexities of providing settings, you can simplify this by using a single version with MCM to introduce options.
 This approach allows you to avoid creating and maintaining several different .pak releases for your mods.

-You can even technically integrate MCM as an optional requirement (with hardcoded defaults or MCM values if present), although that takes a bit more effort than just adding it as a standard requirement.
+You can even integrate MCM as an optional requirement (with hardcoded defaults or MCM values if present), although that takes a bit more effort than just adding it as a standard requirement.

 ## Concepts